Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Introduction

-Unfortunately, LLMs are inherently biased~\citep{navigli2023biases, tao2024cultural, giorgi2024explicit}, as the web-crawled data used to pre-train them often reflects various social biases from human, including those related to gender~\citep{wan-etal-2023-kelly, kotek2023gender,wambsganss-etal-2023-unraveling}, age~\citep{kamruzzaman-etal-2024-investigating,liu-etal-2024-generation-gap,cao2024agr}, race~\citep{liu2024assessing,kumar2024investigating}, and culture~\citep{li2024culturepark, li2024culturellm, liu-etal-2024-multilingual}.
-When biased LLMs are used to generate synthetic data, the augmented datasets are likely to propagate and even amplify these biases ~\citep{chen2024catastrophic, wang2024bias, seshadri2024bias}, a phenomenon we call \textit{bias inheritance}.
-For instance, \citet{Fang2023BiasOA} highlighted that in news articles generated by LLMs such as Grover~\citep{zellers2019neuralfakenews} and GPT-2~\citep{brown2020language}, the proportion of female-specific words is significantly lower than base articles.
-Additionally, Grover-generated datasets show a marked reduction in the proportion of Black-specific words, reflecting unfairness toward the Black community.
-These kinds of social bias in synthetic data stem from diverse and complex sources, with most of them being difficult to eliminate.
-While it seems feasible to train or use existing strong LLMs for bias detection, the models are still inherently biased since their pre-training phase usually cannot be overturned.
-As a result, eliminating such biases during data augmentation becomes a significant challenge.
-While recent work attempted to show the negative impact of biased data in reinforcing stereotypes \citep{wang2024bias, seshadri2024bias}, unequal access or outcomes \citep{yu2023large}, and reduced trust \citep{afroogh2024trust}, there still lacks a holistic approach to quantitatively understand, analyze, and then mitigate the bias inherited in LLM-based data augmentation.
+This issue arises because LLMs are inherently biased~\citep{navigli2023biases, tao2024cultural, giorgi2024explicit}, as the web-crawled data used to pre-train them often reflects various social biases from human society.
+When biased LLMs are used to generate synthetic data, the augmented datasets are likely to propagate and even amplify these biases ~\citep{chen2024catastrophic, seshadri2024bias}, a phenomenon we call \textit{bias inheritance}.
+For instance, \citet{Fang2023BiasOA} highlighted that in news articles generated by LLMs such as Grover and GPT-2, the proportion of female-specific words is significantly lower than base articles.
+While recent work attempted to show the negative impact of biased data in reinforcing stereotypes \citep{wang2024bias}, unequal access or outcomes \citep{yu2023large}, and reduced trust \citep{afroogh2024trust}, there still lacks a holistic approach to quantitatively understand, analyze, and mitigate bias inheritance.

-In this paper, we take the first step toward this unexplored problem, demystifying the social bias in augmentation data, understanding its effects on downstream tasks during post-training, and then mitigating such (malignant) effects.
-Notably, this is significantly different from existing research on bias evaluation in LLM outputs; we focus on evaluating the results on downstream bias related classification and generation tasks using models fine-tuned on LLM-generated biased data.
-Our study aims to answer the following key questions: 1) \textit{Understanding}: How does the social bias in augmentation data influence on downstream performance?
+In this paper, we present the first systematic study of LLM bias inheritance.
+Notably, this significantly differs from prior studies on bias evaluation in LLM outputs, as well as bias transfer which focuses on how biases in natural data are internalized during training or amplified through iterative training.
+In contrast, we focus on evaluating the results on downstream bias related classification and generation tasks using models fine-tuned on synthetic (and real) data.
+Our study aims to answer the following key questions: 1) \textit{Understanding}: How does the social bias in augmentation data influence downstream performance?
 2) \textit{Analysis}: Why does such influence happen?
 3) \textit{Mitigating}: How to mitigate the negative influence of social bias from the augmented data during post-training?